-The primary goal of Graphic Design Intermediate, a continuation of Graphic Design Introduction, is to prepare students with the drawing and photo editing skills needed for graphic design in industry and/or higher education through various lessons, assignments, and projects.
-This course covers the following areas of study: computer drawing; vector artwork design; and using formatting, enhancing, correcting and manipulating tools to prepare text, images, photos, and Graphic Design for print and the web.
-In addition, students will develop employability skills and continue to add to their digital portfolio.
-Students will apply their creativity and problem solving skills as they prepare various forms of electronic publishing using advanced design and imaging techniques.
-Program software utilized: Adobe Creative Suite (InDesign, Illustrator, & Photoshop).
-Students continue to develop their cumulative electronic portfolio during the Graphic Design 1B course.
-NOTE: Students are required to register for both Graphic Design 1A and 1B.
+The primary goal of this course is to introduce students to the drawing and photo editing skills needed for graphic design in industry and/or higher education through various lessons, assignments, and projects.
+This course covers the following areas of study: computer drawing, vector artwork design, formatting, enhancing, correcting, and manipulating text, images, photos, and graphics for print and the web.
+Computer safety procedures, work-based learning opportunities, and student leadership roles will be developed and practiced throughout the course.
+Program software utilized: Adobe Creative Suite (InDesign, Illustrator, Photoshop, and Acrobat).
+A cumulative electronic portfolio produced upon completion of this course.